Looked After Children and Young People in Contact with Youth Justice Services

 If a remanded child complains to their social worker about any aspect of their care while remanded, this should be recorded on the child's electronic record and reported to a manager and the child's IRO.
 The most appropriate response will vary depending on the nature of the complaint, and the type of accommodation the young person is remanded to, but could include a referral to Children's Social Care and possible Section 47 Enquiry if the complaint concerns actual or likely significant harm.

-If the complaint concerns an allegation against staff, the North and South of Tyne Safeguarding Children Partnership Procedures, Allegations Against Staff or Volunteers who Work with Children Procedure should be followed.
+If the complaint concerns an allegation against staff, the Cambridgeshire and Peterborough Safeguarding Children Procedures, Allegations Against Staff or Volunteers Procedure should be followed.
 Complaints in relation to services provided by a local authority should be dealt with under the Complaints and Representations Procedure.

 If a social worker has serious concerns about the care being provided to a child who is remanded, they should report this to their manager.